|Colors:||White, cream, biscuit|

 The Samoyed’s thick, dense double-layered coat does a fantastic job of keeping them warm and dry in even the harshest of weather conditions.
 But, as with all double-coated dogs, each year at the beginning of summer and again at the start of winter, a Samoyed will “blow their coat,” a process where they switch from their summer coat to their winter coat and vice versa.

 For most of the year, however, a quick brush every day or two is enough to keep a Samoyed’s coat free of tangles and looking good.
-The breed doesn’t need much bathing and only tend to smell when they are not well or their undercoat is left wet.
-For this reason, it is important to ensure that when you do bath them, you dry their coat thoroughly.
+The breed doesn’t need much bathing and only tends to smell when they are not well or their undercoat is left wet.
+For this reason, it is important to ensure that when you do bathe them, you dry their coat thoroughly.